-1KRS 160.445

-2KRS 156.070

-3KRS 161.185

-4702 KAR 7:065
+1KRS 160.445 2KRS 156.070 3KRS 161.185 4702 KAR 7:065 5KRS 158.162 RELATED POLICIES:

-5KRS 158.162

-RELATED POLICIES:

-03.1161

-03.2141

-Formatted: policytext

-LEGAL: SB 145 AMENDS KRS 156.070 REMOVING THE STATUTORY ELIGIBILITY RESTRICTION FOR NONRESIDENT STUDENT PARTICIPATION IN INTERSCHOLASTIC ATHLETICS.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED
+03.1161 03.2141 Formatted: policytext LEGAL: SB 145 AMENDS KRS 156.070 REMOVING THE STATUTORY ELIGIBILITY RESTRICTION FOR NONRESIDENT STUDENT PARTICIPATION IN INTERSCHOLASTIC ATHLETICS.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED STUDENTS 09.313 Eligibility (Athletics) Determination of athletic eligibility shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association (KHSAA) requirements.

-STUDENTS 09.313

-Eligibility (Athletics)

-Determination of athletic eligibility shall be made in compliance with applicable administrative regulations and Kentucky High School Athletic Association (KHSAA) requirements.
 Any student who transfers enrollment from a district of residence to a nonresident district shall be ineligible to participate in interscholastic athletics for one (1) calendar year from the date of transfer.
-2

-District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer may include, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student's disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making ("SBDM") requirements.
-SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.1

-To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
+2 District standards for playing up from middle school (grades seven and eight [7 & 8]) to high school in sports other than football and soccer may include, but are not limited to, considerations related to safety, physical readiness, use of school space after the school day, transportation, funding, the student's disciplinary status and record, any substance testing restrictions, equitable opportunities for participation, and harmonizing any conflicting school-based decision making ("SBDM") requirements.
+SBDM Council policies apply to the selection of sports activities, and student participation based on academic qualifications and attendance requirements, program evaluation, and supervision.
+1 To be eligible to try out and participate at the high school level, middle school students must meet all applicable KHSAA, District, and SBDM requirements.
 The Superintendent/Designee in cooperation with principals, SBDM councils, coaches, and athletic directors, as deemed appropriate, may develop guidelines for Board approval addressing playing up standards.

-Powell County schools shall not restrict a student from seeking athletic opportunities through competition at multiple grade levels-upward to his/her grade level.
-The KHSAA bylaws will be recognized for the purpose of any restrictions placed on athletes moving up in competition level.
-Given parent permission, the coach's willingness to accept an athlete at his or her level and the cooperation of the coach at the level in which the athlete is playing, the athlete shall be allowed to participate on their grade level and the levels above their grade level.
-No punishment or restrictions are to override this policy.
-Student athletes are to maintain academic requirements and other rules at each level of competition.
-The student's wishes with parent permission and the agreement by the coaches in respect to what is in the best interest of the student shall be final.
-(The student's ability, academics, attendance, mental and physical demands and student behavior must be considered by the coaches and parent.)

-The rationale of this policy is Powell County Board of Education's desires are not to restrict the student athlete in his or her ability to gain skills and experience, but to give the full range of opportunity for students to enhance their abilities.
-The development of an athlete's skills through challenges of higher levels of competition may lead to a scholarship award that would further a student's educational opportunities.
-The Board of Education wishes to support and encourage students that desire to challenge their abilities athletically and academically.

-CHARTER SCHOOL STUDENTS

-A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
-Subject to applicable law, regulations, and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student's residence.
+CHARTER SCHOOL STUDENTS A student enrolled in a public charter school that offers any interscholastic athletic activity shall be ineligible to participate in interscholastic activities at any other school.
+Subject to applicable law, regulations and bylaws (e.g. KHSAA, Title IX) and the terms of the charter contract, students who are enrolled in a charter school that does not offer any interscholastic athletic activities shall be eligible to participate in such activities at the District school of that student's residence.

-STUDENTS 09.313 (CONTINUED)

-Eligibility (Athletics)

 REFERENCES: